Third Year Residents

 Medical Students and Visitors,

 Welcome to the FWMEP website.
 We are happy you are here!
-We are Garrett Bastin, DO and Morgan Paul, MD, the current co-chief residents.
+We are Sanjana Sai, MD and Kim Jones, MD, the current co-chief residents.

 FWMEP offers the very best in Family Medicine practice.
 Our program provides top-notch education and creates physicians who effectively deliver quality healthcare to our community.
 One of the many advantages of training at our program is that you get an opportunity to tailor your training to your areas of interest.
 You would have the ability to train in operative obstetrics, obstetric ultrasounds, colonoscopies, MAT clinic exposure, osteopathic manipulation, and so much more.
 Our core curriculum is designed to introduce you to each of these areas while also facilitating an opportunity to practice full-spectrum family medicine.
 We have excellent core faculty members within our program who help you navigate through your training, every step of the way.
 We also offer generous CME allowances, journal subscriptions, and online access to resources like Up-to-date and Primary Care Rap.